 - Though you may be studying for CLAT in particular, you should also apply for tests for other law schools since this will offer you experience taking a CLAT-style exam.

 - Determine how much time you will dedicate to each phase.
 I’d want 30 minutes for English, 30 minutes for Logical Reasoning, 40 minutes for Legal Aptitude, 10 minutes for General Knowledge, and 10 minutes for Mathematics.

 - The most typical order in which these parts are attempted is GK, English, Legal Aptitude, Logical Reasoning, and Mathematics.
 It is not required to follow the same order; instead, one may consider what is most convenient for him.

 - Sleep comfortably and try to relax a few days before the exam.

-Science is a lovely attribute bestowed to us, it is reasonable to state.
-It can’t limit the extent of knowing; in fact, it sets the groundwork for learning anything else.
+Science is a lovely attribute bestowed on us.
+It is reasonable to state.
+It can’t limit the extent of knowing; it sets the groundwork for learning anything else.

 Also, our cerebrum tells us that nothing in life is difficult.
 Never give up on yourself.
 Never lose hope.
 Before the exam, believe in yourself and keep calm.
 Allowing worry and dread to overcome you and trap the best that you have is not a good idea.
 Every day, from your bed to your study table, push yourself until you reach your goals.